PricelessToolkit/PirBOX-MAX/README.md

 ## ⚙️ Configuration / Reflashing:
 > [!NOTE]
 > By default, it comes already flashed and tested with the default firmware.
-Code"xy"
+Code"xy" and encryption_key { 0x4B, 0xA3, 0x3F, 0x9C }

 1. Install `MegaTinyCore` in Arduino IDE by adding this URL "http://drazzy.com/package_drazzy.com_index.json" into "File > Preferences > Additional boards manager URLs".
 2. Download the PirBOX-MAX project file; don't just copy and paste the code.